Archives of American Art Journal: Submission Guidelines

 - Short commissioned texts of 1,000 to 3,000 words (including endnotes) for editorial review that highlight specific materials in the Archives’ collections or explore historical and methodological questions about primary sources.

-We also welcome proposals for other kinds of research-based or creative contributions that support the mission of the Journal.
+We also welcome proposals for other kinds of research-based or creative contributions that support the Journal’s mission.

-Designed by Pentagram, the Journal has been distributed by the University of Chicago Press since 2015.
-It is currently published twice a year, in the spring and fall.
+The Archives of American Art Journal has been distributed by the University of Chicago Press since 2015.
+It is published twice a year, in the spring and fall.
 Back issues are available through JSTOR.

-A complete manuscript submission includes all of the following, emailed to email@example.com:
+A complete manuscript submission includes all of the following:

-- The manuscript text with endnotes, all double-spaced.
+- The manuscript text as one MS Word doc file, with endnotes, all double-spaced.
 Please do not use headers or footers.
-Text and notes should conform to The Chicago Manual of Style, 16th ed.
+Text and notes should conform to The Chicago Manual of Style, 16th edition.

 - A single PDF containing all proposed illustrations, with complete caption information (e.g., artist, title, date, medium, dimensions, collection/location).

-- When preparing manuscripts for submission, authors should keep in mind that the Journal publishes image-rich essays with full-color illustrations.
-Feature articles typically include up to 20 illustrations, while commissioned texts include 3–5 illustrations.
+When preparing manuscripts for submission, authors should keep in mind that the Journal publishes image-rich essays with full-color illustrations.
+Feature articles include up to 15 illustrations, while commissioned texts include 3–5 illustrations.
 The Journal encourages authors to reproduce materials from the Archives of American Art that enrich their arguments.
 All final decisions regarding images are at the discretion of the editor and managing editor.

 Unlike many other peer-reviewed publications, the Archives of American Art Journal obtains and pays for all image reproductions and permissions to publish them.

 The Archives of American Art Journal uses a double-blind system of peer review for feature articles.
-Each manuscript is assessed by the editor and, if approved for further review, sent to two outside readers.
+Each manuscript is assessed by the editor and, if approved for further review, sent to at least two outside readers.
 Acceptance may be conditional on revisions made at the editor’s request and further internal or external review.
-As an article is edited, authors will be consulted at all stages through galleys.
-Authors of accepted manuscripts are required to enter into a formal publication agreement with the Smithsonian Institution.
-Final editorial control and the decision to publish feature articles and short texts rest with the editor.For more information about the editorial process, please contact editor Tanya Sheehan at firstname.lastname@example.org.
+As an accepted article is edited, authors will be consulted at all stages through galleys.
+Authors of accepted manuscripts are required to enter into a formal publication agreement with the Smithsonian.
+Final editorial control and the decision to publish rest with the editor.For more information about the editorial process, please contact editor Tanya Sheehan at email@example.com.

 Henry Adams, Case Western Reserve University